• 1.jpg

 Operating payback~30 months

-All figures based on a conservative 9-month European operational season at 20 operating days per month with buffered OPEX.
-Skywalker's Stage 2 Feasibility & Concept Study produces site-specific ROI throughput models for your project.
+Investment ranges reflect variability in site area, element count, and ground preparation.
+All figures exclude F&B revenues and site infrastructure costs.
+A site-specific feasibility study will determine the precise figure for your location and produce tailored financial projections based on a conservative 9-month European operational season at 20 operating days per month with buffered OPEX.
 The feasibility fee is fully credited to the construction contract on project confirmation.

 The Skywalker 7-Stage Authority Roadmap